TheDragonCode/laravel-deploy-operations/README.md

 > At the first start, you need to create a table by running the `migrate:actions:install` command.
 >
 > If you execute `migrate:actions` with the first command, the `migrate:actions:install` command will be called automatically.
+>
+> Starting from version 2.9 the `down` method will not be shown by default when creating actions files.
+If you need this method, just override it in the class.

 #### Automatically Generate A File Name